 With a somersaulting stomach Lessa opened and closed her eyes several times, hoping that she would not see the massive trees each time she blinked.
 It didn’t work.
 She could feel her nerves failing.
 Lessa knew she had to distract herself or she would soon be screaming.

 “Where are we and why did those men take Brody?”
-She asked the teen who seemed to be deciding if Storm was going to attack or not.
+She asked the teen.
+He seemed to be deciding if Storm was going to attack or not.
 “She is not going to hurt you.”
-Lessa told the him while she rearranged Brody on her lap.
+She nearly sighed with irritation.
+Was it not obvious?

-The stranger sat down a couple yards from her, half facing her, half facing Storm.
-“I think, they took him as evidence of your world.
+The stranger sat down rigid and wary, half facing Lessa, half facing Storm.
+“I think, they took him as evidence of your world...
 Maybe to interrogate him.”

 Interrogate.
 The word echoed through Lessa’s skull.
 Movies flashed through her head of prisoners held and tortured in interrogation rooms.

 “Why would they want to,” The word did not come easily to her lips, “Interrogate him?”

 He seemed to become uncomfortable, his fingers ran through his hair pushing the dark locks up messily.
 “Because of the foretelling.”
 He spoke tightly to the open air.

 When his gaze returned to her he seemed to be weighing her.
 “Yes.”
 He answered slowly.

 She stared at him.
 What kind of joke was this?
 No, what kind of fever-driven coma dream was this?